Evidence-based practice

 Keywords

-Once you have broken down the question into smaller components and identified keywords, consider finding synonyms and subject headings for each term.
-Use Swedish MeSH or SveMed+ to locate medical subject headings.
+After breaking down your research question into smaller parts and identifying the key concepts, you need to find synonyms and subject headings for your terms.
+Use Swedish MeSH to find medical subject headings.

-In Swedish MeSH you can find medical subject terms, both in Swedish and English. - SveMed+ External link.
+In Swedish MeSH you will find medical subject headings in both Swedish and English.

 Block 1: